VoronManiac/V2.4-Aire/README.md

 ## Printing ##

-Print in ABS using standard Voron Settings: 40% infill, 4 perimeters, 5 solid bottom/top
+Print in ABS using standard Voron Settings: 40% infill, 4 perimeters, 5 solid bottom/top,  First layer filament/bed 260/120 others 250/110.

+A z-lift of 0.1mm seemed to reduce stringing when printing the CarbonFilter grid, but significantly increases the print time.

+The CarbonFilter STL supports being split into four sub-objects in the slicer for accent colorization.
+I found that Paramount Red ABS was somewhat translucent and darkened when a black back layer was applied over the accent.
+The STL contains an extra color change back layer for the red accent color.
+I found the red really popped with a white or silver back layer.

 ## Assembly ##